Swifty108/Acme-Apartments-Demo-Project/README.md

 ## Technology Stacks Used

 ASP.NET Core MVC 3.1, EF Core 3.1, Automapper 10.1.1, SQL Server, HTML5, CSS, Bootstrap, Microsoft SQL Server Management Studio, Git for Version Control, Azure DevOps for project management, and Microsoft Teams for code reviews.

-For productivity purposes, the following Visual Studio extensions were used: Productivity Power Tools, CodeMaid, Github extension for VS 2019, Snippet Designer, and Web Essentials.
-Also, these Android apps were used to facilitate effective project time management: Microsoft To-Do app, Trello app, and the Pomodoro app.
+Design and architectural patterns used: generic repository pattern, unit of work pattern, MVC pattern, 3-layered architecture.

-The architectural pattern used for this project is the Three-Layer Architecture.
+For productivity purposes, the following Visual Studio extensions were used: Productivity Power Tools, CodeMaid, Github extension for Visual Studio 2019, Snippet Designer, and Web Essentials.
+And these Android apps were used to facilitate effective time management: Microsoft To-Do app, Trello app, and the Pomodoro app.

 ## Features